kartamyshev/react-starter/README.md

 `<Provider />` accepts one parameter called `parts`.
-This is an array of objects (kinda like reducers in Redux terminology, or stores in MobX).
+Kinda like reducers in Redux terminology, or stores in MobX.

 ```javascript
 ReactDOM.render(